Bala Rajwadi

-R Lingaraju (born 27 October 1973), known by his screen name Bala Rajwadi, is an Indian film and stage actor, director known for his work in Kannada cinema predominantly.
+R Lingaraju (born 27 October 1973), known by his screen name Bala Rajwadi, is an Indian film and stage actor and director known for his work in Kannada cinema.
 Portraying mostly negative-shaded characters, he has appeared in over 90 films.

+Career

 Prior to acting in films, he worked as a stage actor with the theatre group called Janamana, from 1993.
 He has directed various documentaries and stage plays.
 He made his debut in the 1997 Kannada movie Nodu Baa Nammoora.
 Since 2016 he has been actively working in the south film industry.